Table of Contents Search for printer HOME

 Human and Planetary Forces (1800s-1930s)

-The most striking change, obvious within a single lifetime, was the conversion of Eastern North America from forest to croplands.
+The most striking change, obvious within a single lifetime, was the conversion of Eastern North America from forest to farms.
 By the early 19th century many believed the transformation was altering the region's climate — probably for the better.
 Count C.-F. Volney, traveling in the United States around 1800, was told by settlers everywhere from Kentucky to upstate New York that the local climate had grown warmer and milder promptly after the forests were cleared.
 When sodbusters took over the Great Plains they were told that "rain follows the plough."

 Not everyone agreed, and the topic could always raise a lively discussion.
 Some experts reported that where forests were cut down, the flow of water in rivers did not rise but actually fell.
 Deforestation not only caused rainwater to run off rapidly in useless floods, they said, but reduced rainfall itself.
 European professors, alert to any proof that their nations were wiser than others, explained that the Orientals of the Ancient Near East had heedlessly converted their once lush lands into impoverished deserts.